aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-12-0/_index.md

 - It is impossible to provide different aliases for individual resource files.
 - Generated URIs have the form "alias/filename", which is fixed.
 For example, it is impossible to change the order of the alias and the file name or remove the slash character that separates them.

-The new property **ResourceSavingArgs.ResourceFileUri** does not have the limitations of resource aliases and enables more control over URI construction.
+The new property **ResourceSavingArgs.ResourceFileUri** does not have the limitations of resource aliases and allows more control over URI construction.
 However, resource aliases are still useful in simple scenarios where resource saving callbacks introduce unnecessary overhead.

 ### SaveOptions.DmlRenderingMode Introduced